christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Mapping the information flow, we can see how dimensions in each attention mechanism component (QKVO) are correlated with specific tokens (features) in that mechanism—where the correlation is the degree to which the activation values of a dimension in a head are aligned with the positions of a feature in the input tokens, quantifying how strongly the activation of a particular dimension is associated with the occurrence of a specific feature:

-**John’s Perspective**

 Looking at 8.1:
 - Q-vectors: Correlate with `John: 0.2456`, suggesting that this head tracks John’s perspective by aligning activations with John-related input tokens.
 - K-vectors: Correlate with `basket: 0.2609`, likely indexing the scene's initial setup and location data.
 - V-vectors: Correlate with `cat: -0.2666`, encoding the cat’s initial placement on the basket.
 - O-dimensions: `Dim 170: 0.0885` shows a strong correlation, encoding John’s subject representation.

-The combined flow suggests that Head 8.1 builds a foundational representation of the scene: `John puts cat on basket`.
+The combined flow suggests that head 8.1 builds a foundational representation of the scene: `John puts cat on basket`.

-**Mark’s Perspective**

 10.5 reveals interesting dynamics:
 - Q-vectors: Correlate with `Mark: 0.2651`, tracking Mark's mental representation.
-- O-dimensions: `Dim 203: -0.0895` encodes subject information, while `Dim 86: -0.0665` tracks the temporal event leaves, anchoring contextual updates based on sequence progression.
+- O-dimensions: `Dim 203: -0.0895` encodes subject information, while `Dim 86: -0.0665` tracks the temporal event `leaves`, anchoring contextual updates based on sequence progression.

 12.2 integrates Mark’s actions:
 - V-vectors: Critical state changes emerge, with `Dim 195: 0.0718` correlating with transitions and `Dim 123: 0.0337` tracking the cat’s movement.